Classic Gluten-Free Biscuits

 4. Bob’s Red Mill 1 to 1 Gluten-Free Blend – I felt the dough was workable without additional flour or milk.
 I recommend letting the dough sit in the refrigerator for 15-20 minutes.
 This will allow the rice flour to soften.

 5. Cup4Cup – Cup4Cup changed/reformulated the recipe of their gluten-free flour blend.
-The version I loved was with dried milk powder.
+The version I loved most had dried milk powder.
 The new formulation is the version that says “free of the top 9 allergens” on the front of the bag.
+It also works well in this recipe.

 6. Pillsbury Gluten-Free Flour Blend – This flour performed well without any additional modifications.